UBC-MDS/canadacovidmetrics-r/README.md

 ## Usage and Example

-### Obtain the total number of cases till date using get_cases():
+### Obtain the number of new reported cases on a particular date in British Columbia using get_cases():

--   `get_cases` Query total cumulative cases with ability to specify province and date range of returned data.
+-   `get_cases` Query reported cases with ability to specify location grouping and date range of returned data.

 ``` r
 library(canadacovidmetricsR)